better-rail/app/server/README.md

-# Better Rail Server
+# Better Rail Notification Server

-Express server for the Better Rail app, sends live ride notifications.
+Better Rail's notification server provides real-time updates on ride progress, keeping passengers informed every step of the way.

 ### Installation

-The following steps asssumes your enviorment is already set up for running Node.JS apps.
+To follow these steps, ensure that your environment is configured to run Node.js applications

 > Note: Requires NodeJS 16 or above, a redis server to store active rides and mongodb to store logs